nicklalone/CIST_2500/10_TvZvP/day1.md

 For the above, we could write something like:

 > We reject the null hypothesis (H<sub>o</sub>) that the mean of the before/after weight differences is zero.
-The test statistic and *d* are both beyond t<sub>crit</sub> for df = 9.
+The test statistic is beyond t<sub>crit</sub> for df = 9.
 Therefore based on this data it appears the diet works.